ivanvorobei/awesome-ios/README.md

 * [iOS 11 Glyphs](https://icons8.com/ios) - These icons are a must-have for all iOS developers
 * [useAnimations](https://useanimations.com) - Animated icons in Lottie Framework and After Effects for immediate implementation
+* [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/) - Provides a set of over 1,500 consistent, highly configurable symbols you can use in your app

 ### Sketch